March 15 Last Date For Submission In Intl Letter Writing Competition By Pakistan Post - UrduPoint

 The new theme invites youth to express their opinions on how they feel about the world around them, said a press release.

-All member countries are invited to participate by organizing a competition on the national level before sending their top composition to the UPU.
-Each country's best letter must be submitted to the International Bureau no later than May 5, this year.
+All member countries are invited to participate by organizing a competition at the national level before sending their top composition to the Universal Postal Union (UPU).

 All entries must be submitted through the national Post.
 Each country chooses a national winner and submits this entry to the international round, held by the UPU.